arcebri1/StockMarketAnalysis/README.md

 I used VBA scripting to analyze real stock market data.

-The data is provided by UCSD Extension: Data Science and Visualization Bootcamp.

 - - -

 * I created a script that looped through all the stocks for one year and output the following information: